 Always read the label carefully and use the cleaner exactly as instructed.
 Chemical cleaners can be harmful if misused.

-What Causes a Sink Drain to Become Clogged?
+What Causes a Kitchen Sink Drain to Back Up?

-Although most food types are potentially capable of causing clogs, there are some types that are much worse offenders than others.
+Although most food types are in theory capable of causing clogs, there are some foods that are much worse offenders than others.
 Rather than putting them down the garbage disposer, it's a much better idea to compost them, throw them away, or otherwise dispose of them responsibly.

 - Meat or grease (such as bacon fat) which can coagulate and then catch other foods.